apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

 ## Executing rescaling operations

-By default the autoscaler uses the built in job upgrade mechanism from the operator to perform the rescaling as detailed in [Job Management and Stateful upgrades]({{< ref "docs/custom-resource/job-management" >}}).
+By default, the autoscaler uses the built-in job upgrade mechanism from the operator to perform the rescaling as detailed in [Job Management and Stateful upgrades]({{< ref "docs/custom-resource/job-management" >}}).

 ### Flink 1.18 and in-place scaling support